Updated: Mar 18, 2019

 Uuganaa Gantumur is one of the outstanding persons at BOOKBRIDGE.
 Born to a rural community in Mongolia, she decided to leave her comfortable life as a teacher and found her own social business.
-Uuganaa is running the first BOOKBRIDGE learning center and has received several awards for her work.
-In this interview with volunteer Roberta Blaho, she reveals what is motivating her and why she will never stop to engage with young people.
+Uuganaa is running BOOKBRIDGE's first social enterprise and has received several awards for her work.
+In this interview, she reveals what is motivating her and why she will never stop to engage with young people.

 Uuganaa, you run BOOKBRIDGE Learning Center.
 What is the purpose of the learning center?
 What kinds of activities do you do with the students?